 - Interactivity — there is an instructor with whom you can discuss any questions that arise

-- Structure — for people who have trouble motivating to study, courses provide a study structure that can help keep you focused on your LSAT preparation.
+- Structure — for people who have trouble staying motivated to study or who prefer external deadlines, courses provide a study structure that can help keep you focused on your LSAT preparation.

-Commercial courses are expensive though, ranging in price from approximately $500 for online courses to $1500 for in person courses.
+Commercial courses can be expensive though, ranging in price from approximately $69/month for an online synchronous course like 7 Sage to around $1200-1300 for live courses with providers like Kaplan or the Princeton Review.
 To the extent that you can afford a commercial course, think of it as an investment.
 The higher you can get your LSAT score, the more potential you have to receive merit-based financial aid (which is based in part on your LSAT score).
 But it is not necessary to take a course in order to do well on the LSAT, as long as you put significant time and effort into self-study.

 What commercial courses are available in Madison?

-Commercial LSAT prep courses with in-person or online options in Madison may include:
+Commercial LSAT prep courses with online options that have also offered in person options in Madison include:

-Additional commercial LSAT prep courses are available from:
+Additional commercial LSAT prep courses are available online from: